-In this paper, we begin by analysing the muon-related background in the RELICS experiment, outlining the motivations and requirements.
-We then describe the design of the dynamic readout base, especially the design of dynode readout in section~\ref{sec:design}.
-The performance and tests of dynode (anode) readout are discussed in section~\ref{sec:dp} (\ref{sec:anode}).
-Based on these results, we investigate the saturation responses of PMTs and model the time- and energy-dependent saturation behaviours, which lays a foundation for a full signal recovery technology.
+We organize our paper as follows: We begin by analysing the muon-related background in the RELICS experiment, outlining the motivations and requirements for dynamic readout.
+Then we describe the design of the extended dynamic range base, especially the design of the dynode readout in section~\ref{sec:design}.
+The performance and tests of the dynode (anode) readout are discussed in section~\ref{sec:dp} (\ref{sec:anode}).
+Based on these results, we investigate the saturation responses of PMTs and model the time- and energy-dependent saturation behavior, laying a foundation for a full signal recovery technology.
 Finally, we close the topic by discussing the current design and possible outlooks in section~\ref{sec:discussion}.